AmpersandTarski/RAP/docs/rap-deployment.md

 ### Azure Kubernetes Service (AKS)

-The steps to deploym to AKS are almost identical to the steps described under Local.
+The steps to deploy to AKS are almost identical to the steps described under Local.

 #### Requirements